pgoron/as_stuck_migration/README.md

 $ python3 reproducer.py
 ```

-It will launch two aerospike nodes in 7.1.0.2 version.
+It will launch two aerospike nodes in 7.1.0.2 version, simulating
+disk data corruption on first node, then forming cluster
+with second node to trigger rebalancing and observing migration
+process being stuck.

+Behavior observed on 6.3 and 7.1 branches.

+NB: `post-write-cache` disabled to ease reproduction